wmelton/laramce/README.md

-<h1>LaraMCE Bundle, by Charl Gottschalk</h1>
+##LaraMCE Bundle, by Charl Gottschalk
-LaraMCE allows you to generate rich text boxes based on TinyMCE
+LaraMCE allows you to generate rich text boxes based on TinyMCE for the excellent [Laravel](http://laravel.com/ "Laravel") PHP framework

-<strong>Install using Artisan CLI:</strong>
+*Install using Artisan CLI:

 <pre>php artisan bundle:install laramce</pre>

-<strong>Add the following line to application/bundles.php file:</strong>
+*Add the following line to application/bundles.php file:

 <pre>return array(
     'laramce' => array('auto' => true),
 );</pre>

-<strong>Add the following to the application.php config file in the 'aliases' array:</strong>
+*Add the following to the application.php config file in the 'aliases' array:

 <pre>'RTE'                 => 'Laramce\\rte',</pre>

-<strong>Publish the bundle assets to your public folder.</strong>
+*Publish the bundle assets to your public folder:

 <pre>php artisan bundle:publish</pre>

-<strong>Add the following to your template view file to include the TinyMCE Javascript.</strong>
+*Add the following to your template view file to include the TinyMCE Javascript:

 <pre>Asset::container('laramce')->styles();</pre>

-<strong>To create a rich text box:</strong>
+*To create a rich text box:
-<small>for the mode setting, use 'simple' to create a simple editor, 'full' to create an editor with all options enabled and 'custom' to create an editor with your own settings.</small>
+_for the mode setting, use 'simple' to create a simple editor, 'full' to create an editor with all options enabled and 'custom' to create an editor with your own settings_

 <pre>
 RTE::rich_text_box(array(